Blog

 Real vs. Personal Property Taxes

-When most business owners hear the term “property tax”, they likely think of their real estate property taxes.
-Just like homeowners must pay property taxes on their house, most understand that a business must pay property taxes on their commercial real estate.
-A lesser understood concept is that businesses must do the same with their business personal property.
-According to Smart Asset, a business’ property taxes will be listed under one of two categories: real property or personal property.
+When most business owners hear “property tax,” they often think of real estate property taxes.
+Just like homeowners pay taxes on a house, businesses usually pay taxes on commercial real estate.
+A less understood concept is that many businesses must also pay taxes on business personal property.

 What is Business Personal Property Tax?